ALLR Investors Have Opportunity To Lead Allarity Therapeutics, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Oct.
-2, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Allarity Therapeutics, Inc. ("Allarity" or the "Company") (NASDAQ: ALLR ).
+3, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Allarity Therapeutics, Inc. ("Allarity" or the "Company") (NASDAQ: ALLR ).

 Class Period: May 17, 2022 – July 19, 2024